 Knowing English as a primary, native language has tons of advantages.
-In so many countries around the globe one can go around easily knowing that other people have learned one of the most spoken languages on Earth.
-But what if you happen to wander in a more remote area, let’s say in Spain, or Italy, where people haven’t had much interest in English and sign language isn’t an option either.
-Except maybe for pointing to the mouth in a restaurant; but would you know what you’re actually ordering?
-Avoid eating surprise dishes with more than two eyes or legs, that you’d have to guess or grab an encyclopedia to identify, and consider learning a new language.
-For this, and other solid reasons, marked here below, we advise on embarking on this beautiful adventure.
+In so many countries around the globe you can get by easily with English.
+It’s one of the most spoken languages on Earth.
+But what if you happen to wander in a more remote area, let’s say a small village in Spain or Italy, where people haven’t had much interest in English and sign language isn’t an option either?

 1. Challenge and improve brain function

 Learning a new language is a real treat to your brain.
 Not only does it help with mental aging and cognitive decline, but studies have shown that training those neurons also impacts creativity, making you more open to a rich imagination.
 Studying new grammar rules and taking on a new vocabulary, learning hundreds and hundreds of words, improves memory function, helps with higher focus, increases the ability to multi-task and makes you a better listener.
 Put that beautiful brain to work!
 It can take it.